kalyan-prusty/Open-Source-Physical-Design-Using-OpenLane/README.md

 Decoupling capacitors are placed near to preplaced cells for proper transfer/communication of logic between them as shown in following image.
 This will charge up to the power supply voltage over time and it will work as a charge reservoir when a transition is needed by the circuit instead of the charge coming from the power supply which may face issue of RL drop over the interconnect wires.
 ![image](https://user-images.githubusercontent.com/33130256/182683886-42dde8ea-3f6d-4591-8f22-0e185b610e53.png)

+##### Ground Bounce and Voltage Droop
+When there is a sudden change in current supply at that particular point the voltage of that point increase or decrease rapidly depending on the direction of current.
+As change in current is directly proportional to voltage in inductor [electrical equivalent of wire] this can result in a voltage change at particular time.
+This is called **ground bounce**.
+The same is also seen at the source/ supply which is called **supply droop**.
+During charging of all the capacitor at a time multiple capacitors can not be charged to Vdd in 0 time which is seen as a drop in voltage level.
+This is called **supply/voltage droop**.
+Things become unpredictable if these levels cross the nise margine level.

+##### Power Planning
+The problem of Ground and supply bounce can be removed if if we have multiple power supply or sink for charging and discharging respectively.
+Power planning is a step in which power grid network is created to distribute power and ground to each part of the design symmetrically.
+This will reduce IR drop and charge accumulation at a particular ground resulting high noise margine and signal integity.

+##### Pin Placement